imran-a/MvcSiteMap/README.md

 5) Reload the page in browser and notice the menus have disappeared

+If that doesn't work, try it a couple of times..

 --

 To bring the menus back, rebuild the project and navigate to home page